iivanoo/covid-apps-observer/data/data_uk/reports/resources/doh.health.shield___1.44.248/report.md

 > Some times my results uploaded jnto app, sometimes no. Costumer service line not working.
 Email bouncing back.
 Horrible.<br> :date: __2021-02-18 10:00:00__

-> To mach good app<br> :date: __2021-02-18 09:53:48__

-> I have downloaded this app 2 times.
-It won’t open. when I double click or press the “open” button from the apps list it just goes to the first screen displays "ALHOSN" and nothing else.
-I tried to touch all over the screen to see if a menu will appear but nothing.
-It's mandatory to have this app and still won’t work.<br> :date: __2021-02-17 15:50:34__

 #### 1-star reviews